-OT.Data_Int
+OT.Data\Int

-The security objective OT.Data_Int "Integrity of personal data" requires the TOE to protect the integrity of the logical MRTD stored on the MRTD's chip against physical manipulation and unauthorized writing.
-The write access to the logical MRTD data is defined by FDP_ACC.1 and FDP_ACF.1 in the same way: only the Personalization Agent is allowed to write the data of the groups EF.DG1 to EF.DG16 of the logical MRTD (FDP_ACF.1.2, rule 1) and terminals are not allowed to modify any of the data groups EF.DG1 to EF.DG16 of the logical MRTD (FDP_ACF.1.2, rule 1) and terminals are not allowed to modify any of the data groups EF.DG1 to EF.DG16 of the logical MRTD (cf. FDP_ACF.1.4).
-FMT_SMR.1 lists the roles (including Personalization Agent) and FMT_SMF.1 lists the TSF management functions (including Personalization).
-The authentication of the terminal as Personalization Agent shall be performed by TSF according to SRF FIA_UAU.4/BAC, FIA_UAU.5/BAC using the cryptographic operations defined of FCS_COP.1/.
+The security objective OT.Data\Int "Integrity of personal data" requires the TOE to protect the integrity of the logical MRTD stored on the MRTD's chip against physical manipulation and unauthorized writing.
+The write access to the logical MRTD data is defined by the SFR FDP\ACC.1 and FDP\ACF.1 in the same way: only the Personalization Agent is allowed to write the data in EF.DG1 to EF.DG16 of the logical MRTD (FDP\ACF.1.2, rule 1) and terminals are not allowed to modify any of the data in EF.DG1 to EF.DG16 of the logical MRTD (cf. FDP\ACF.1.4).
+The Personalization Agent must identify and authenticate themselves according to FIA\UID.1 and FIA\UAU.1 before accessing these data.
+The SFR FMT\SMR.1 lists the roles and the SFR FMT\SMF.1 lists the TSF management functions.